R1ck77/elisp-java-properties-mode/README.md

     (require 'jproeprty)
     (add-hook 'find-file-hook 'jproperty-find-file-hook)

-in your config file to automatically turn the mode on.
+in your config file to automatically turn the mode on when loading files ending with `.resources` and `.properties`.

-It will highlight resources and provide a
+It will highlight properties and provide a

     jproperty-smart-delete-resource

-command (bound to `C-c C-k` by default) that will remove resources and files (if associated) if not referenced by the java files in the same tree.
+command (bound to `C-c C-k` by default) that will remove properties and files associated with them if not referenced by the java files in the same tree.

 In order for this code to work, the structure of the files should have sibling `java` and `resources`.